hyprwm/hyprland-wiki/content/contributing-and-debugging/_index.md

 #### Launch the dev env

 Launch the output `Hyprland` binary in `./build/` _when logged into a Hyprland session_.
 A new window should open with Hyprland running inside of it.
-You can now test stuff in this nested session without worrying about nuking your actual session, and also being able to debug it easily.
-I'd also recommend launching Hyprland with some sort of a debugger, like `gdb`.
+You can now test stuff in this nested session without worrying about nuking your actual session.

+I'd also recommend launching Hyprland with a debugger, like `gdb`.
 Your IDE (if you use one) can likely do it for you, otherwise `gdb ./build/Hyprland` should suffice.
-This will help you debug crashes.

-For gdb, when Hyprland crashes, gdb will stop and allow you to inspect the current state with commands like `bt`, `frame`, `print`, etc. An IDE will allow you to do it graphically.
+Now when Hyprland crashes, GDB will stop and allow you to inspect the current state with commands like `bt`, `frame`, `print`, etc. An IDE will allow you to do so graphically.

 ## LSP and Formatting